Khloe Kardashian’s Close-Up Face Photo Slammed By Instagram

 “Close your mouth,” another comment read.

 According to InStyle, Khloe recently opened up about how her makeup routine has changed since becoming a mother.
-The reality star says that she’s forced to do a more minimal look and get it done quickly as she has her daughter, True Thompson, to look after now.
+The reality star says that she’s forced to do a more minimal look and get it done quickly, as she has her daughter, True Thompson, to look after now.

 “Since becoming a mom…this is what I do.
 I literally locked my…my bedroom door, so she can’t get out, so she’s kinda trapped.
-I had to learn how to do makeup really quickly and not do too many wet things, ’cause then once it’s wet and I have to run after her, it’s gonna set really weird and then I’m gonna look super blotchy,” Khloe stated of her new makeup mommy makeup routine.
+I had to learn how to do makeup really quickly and not do too many wet things, ’cause then once it’s wet and I have to run after her, it’s gonna set really weird and then I’m gonna look super blotchy,” Khloe stated of her new mommy makeup routine.

-The Inquisitr reports that Khloe Kardashian recently stepped out in Los Angeles with her best friend Malika Haqq to show off another stunning makeup look as she donned a black leather jumpsuit.
+The Inquisitr reports that Khloe Kardashian recently stepped out in Los Angeles with her best friend, Malika Haqq, to show off another stunning makeup look as she donned a black leather jumpsuit.
 Khloe wore light pink lips, a bronzed glow, and contour on her cheeks and forehead for the outing.